JkellerX/restful-booker-API-Tests/README.md

 ### Quality Characteristics
 The application allows the creation of new bookings, positively impacting system functionality.

-## Updating a Booking (UpdateBooking)
+## Creating a Booking (CreateBooking) without specifying the "totalprice" field

 ### Status
-Working with Token / Not Working with Authorization
+Not Working

 ### Defects Found
-The application successfully updates bookings using a token but returns a 403 Forbidden error when using Authorization.
+Receives error code 500 (Internal Server Error).

+### Reproduction Steps
+1. Go to / create request: POST: /booking - CreateBooking (JSON).
+2. Go to the BODY and enter the necessary details.
+3. Send the request.

+### Current Result
+Receives error code 500.

+### Expected Result
+The API should return response code 400 (Bad Request), preferably with a message explaining that the "totalprice" field is required.

+### Remarks
+According to the documentation, if the request is invalid or lacks required data, code 400 should be returned, informing the client of the error in their request.

 ### Quality Characteristics
-The error in authorization during booking update restricts system functionality.
+Failure to create a booking without specifying the total price limits system functionality.

-## Deleting a Booking (DeleteBooking)
+## Updating a Booking (UpdateBooking) using a token

 ### Status
+Working

+### Quality Characteristics
+Successful booking update using a token providing secure operation authorization.

+## Updating a Booking (UpdateBooking) using authorization

+### Status
-Working with Token / Not Working with Authorization
+Not Working

 ### Defects Found
-The application successfully deletes bookings using a token but returns a 405 Method not allowed error with Authorization.
+Application returns 403 Forbidden when using the Authorization header.

 ### Quality Characteristics
+Authentication error during booking update limits system functionality.

+## Attempting to update a booking without an authorization token (PUT)

+### Status
+Working

+### Quality Characteristics
+The application is protected against unauthorized modifications, positively impacting system functionality.

+## Deleting a Booking (DeleteBooking) using a token

+### Status
+Minor Defects

+### Defects Found
+The application deletes bookings, but the returned status is code 201.

+### Quality Characteristics
+The application deletes bookings, but the returned status may be misleading to users.

+## Deleting a Booking (DeleteBooking) using authorization

+### Status
+Not Working

+### Defects Found
+Application returns status code 405 Method not allowed.

+### Quality Characteristics
-The error 405 Method not allowed restricts the ability to delete bookings.
+The 405 Method not allowed error limits the ability to delete bookings.

 ## Conclusion